 o 1099-B for proceeds from brokerage transactions (CAUTION: Please note that brokerage firms are not required to

-th, 2014.
+distribute form 1099-B until February 18th, 2014.
 Even then, these forms may need to later be corrected.
 Clients

 who are expecting a stock report should not send us their tax documents until all necessary documentation is